m-samadi/heuristic-mapping/README.md

 ```
 python main.py
 ```
 If the DAG is generated based on a predefined graph (i.e., benchmark), press 'y'; unless press 'n'.
+It is worth noting that the 'PIL' module should be installed before running.